tonychang04/BallBlaster/PROPOSAL.md

 **Week3:**
-I will enhance graphics of the game and create a start menu and end menu for the game.
+I will enhance graphics of the game and create a start message and end message for the game.
 I will also have a score tracker implemented.
+Furthermore, I will have a restart button so that the user can continue the game

 **Extra Features**:
 I can add music in the game and add some power ups that can split the ball, lengthen the player board, or stop the movements of bricks coming down.
-I can also devise and implement some unique abilities of the enemies.
+I can also add a high score system that tracks the highest score of the player.